 Average amount of time to close a home loan

 The average time to close a mortgage loan continues to hover around its lowest level in two years.
-According to Ellie Mae, the average time to get from application to closing dropped from the high 40’s to the low to mid 40-day time frame.
+According to Ellie Mae’s March 2021 Origination Report, the average time to get from application to closing dropped to 51 days.

 Largely due to the real estate market as well as the lending institution, this can easily extend to a month and a half, even two months.

 For example, in a normal market, many lenders are averaging just 30 days.
 Larger banks and credit unions, on the other hand, will often take longer than your average mortgage lender.

 To an anxious home buyer, even a short 30-day turnaround can seem like an eternity.

 Why does it take so long to close my loan?